Ghini/ghini.desktop/doc/use_cases-jbq.rst

          |                       |                        |
          +-----------------------+------------------------+

-         Please note: when you look for a plant code, not an accession, the leading zero becomes optional, so in the above example it's maybe easier to type ``16489.1``.
+         Please note: when you look for a Plant code, not an Accession, the leading zero becomes optional, so in the above example it's maybe easier to type ``16489.1``.